harathirk02-bit/resume-analyzer/README.md

 ATS Resume Analyzer (AI-Powered Resume Screening System) 🚀 Overview

-The ATS Resume Analyzer is a Python + Streamlit application that simulates a real ATS system.
+The ATS Resume Analyzer is a Python + Streamlit web application that simulates a real Applicant Tracking System (ATS) used in companies.

-It analyzes resumes and evaluates candidates based on:
+It automatically analyzes PDF resumes and evaluates candidates based on skills, experience, and overall profile quality.

-Skill detection
-ATS scoring
-Job role prediction
-Suggestions
+👉 It helps users understand how companies filter, rank, and shortlist resumes automatically.

 🛠️ Tech Stack
-Python
+🐍 Python (Core Logic)
-Streamlit
+🌐 Streamlit (Frontend UI)
-pdfplumber
+📄 pdfplumber (PDF Text Extraction)
-Regex
+🔍 Regex (Skill Detection & Text Processing)
 🏗️ Project Structure

-app.py → Frontend UI
+The project has two main parts:

-utils/analyzer.py → Backend logic
+app.py → Streamlit frontend (UI, file upload, result display) utils/analyzer.py → Backend logic (resume analysis, scoring, predictions) ⚙️ Features

-⚙️ Features
-Upload PDF resume
+✔ Upload resume in PDF format
-Extract text automatically
+✔ Extract text automatically from resume
-Detect skills
+✔ Detect technical skills using pattern matching
-Generate ATS score
+✔ Calculate ATS score (0–100)
-Predict job role
+✔ Predict job role (AI / Web / Software / Beginner)
-Suggest improvements
+✔ Identify missing skills
+✔ Provide smart improvement suggestions
+✔ Clean and simple user interface

 🧠 How It Works
-Upload resume
-Extract text
-Clean text
-Detect skills
-Calculate score
-Predict role
-Show results
-📌 Code Logic
-📄 PDF Extraction

-Converts PDF into text.

-🧹 Cleaning

-Removes symbols and noise.

-🧠 Skill Detection

-Finds matching skills from resume.

-📊 Scoring
+The system follows this workflow:

+User uploads a PDF resume
+Text is extracted from the PDF
+Text is cleaned and normalized
+Skills are detected using predefined keywords
-Calculates ATS score out of 100.
+ATS score is calculated using weighted logic

-💼 Role Prediction

-Suggests job role based on skills.
+Job role is predicted based on skills
+Suggestions are generated
+Results are displayed in UI
+📌 Code Logic Explanation

+The resume is first converted from PDF into plain text so it can be processed.

+Then the text is cleaned by removing special characters, symbols, and extra spaces to improve accuracy.

+Skill detection is performed by matching predefined technical keywords in the resume.

+The ATS score is calculated using skill weights and additional bonus marks from important sections like skills, projects, experience, and certifications.

+Missing skills are identified by comparing detected skills with the full skill list.

+Job role prediction is done based on skill categories such as AI/ML, web development, or software development.

+Finally, the system generates personalized suggestions to improve resume quality.

 📊 Output

-Skills found
+The system displays:

+Detected skills
-ATS score
+ATS score (0–100)
-Rating
+Rating (Beginner / Intermediate / Advanced)
-Suggested role
+Suggested job role
-Suggestions
+Improvement suggestions
+📦 Installation

+Install required dependencies:

+streamlit
+pdfplumber
-🚀 Run Project
+▶️ Run Project

-streamlit run app.py
+Run the application using Streamlit:

+The app will open in the browser where you can upload resumes and see results instantly.

+🚀 Future Enhancements
+OCR support for scanned resumes
+AI-based semantic skill detection
+Resume PDF download report
+Graph-based skill visualization
+Job matching system like LinkedIn/Naukri
+👨‍💻 Conclusion

+This project simulates a real ATS system used in companies.

+It helps in:
+✔ Resume filtering
+✔ Candidate ranking
+✔ Job role matching

+👉 It is a strong AI + Python beginner project for learning and portfolio use.

+⭐ DONE